microsoft/microsoft-performance-toolkit-sdk/documentation/Glossary.md

 ## ColumnRole

 Meta-information about a [Column](#column) that defines the Column's role in data presentation.
-For example, a Column that contains a `Timestamp` whose value indicates when an event occured relative to the start of a [DataSource](#datasource) may be marked as a "start time" Column.
+For example, a Column of `Timestamp` values relative to the start of a [DataSource](#datasource) may be marked as a "start time" Column.

 ## CompositeDataCooker